 How do I pitch The Medieval Podcast as a podcast guest?

 The Medieval Podcast has a verified contact on file.
 Create a free PitchCentric account to access it and generate a personalised pitch in seconds.
-Research at least 3 recent episodes first and lead with a specific angle that serves their history audience.
+Research at least 3 recent episodes first and lead with a specific angle that serves their arts audience.

 Who is the host of The Medieval Podcast?